-name: stringThe name of the test, which is displayed when reporting test results.
+Optionalname: stringThe name of the test, which is displayed when reporting test results.

-fn: TestFnThe function under test.
+Optionalfn: TestFnThe function under test.
 The first argument to this function is a TestContext object.
 If the test uses callbacks, the callback function is passed as the second argument.

-once the test completes, or immediately if the test runs within a suite.
+Fulfilled with undefined once the test completes, or immediately if the test runs within a suite.

-function is the value imported from the test
+The test() function is the value imported from the test module.
+Each

-invocation of this function results in reporting the test to the TestsStream
+invocation of this function results in reporting the test to the TestsStream.

-argument can be used to perform
+The TestContext object passed to the fn argument can be used to perform

 actions related to the current test.
 Examples include skipping the test, adding